Architecture Patterns

 └─────────────────────────────────────────────┘

 Prompts define what the LLM does.
 Tools & Fragments provide shared resources that prompts reference.
 Validators add inline guardrails that block bad output.
 Evals add async quality measurement that scores and reports.
 Workflow orchestrates transitions between prompts via a state machine.
 Agents expose prompts as discoverable services via the A2A protocol.
 Skills provide progressive-disclosure knowledge that agents load on demand.
+Agent Loops layer terminal states, visit guards, artifact slots, and execution budgets onto the workflow so iterative, self-correcting patterns stay production-safe.

 Each layer is optional — a valid PromptPack only requires id, name, version, template_engine, and at least one prompt.
 You adopt higher layers only when you need them.